Where would you like us to send your Swift Mock Objects sample project?

 This won’t be specific to iOS development.
 Instead, it’ll be platform agnostic, for anyone with a little programming experience.

 This year, it’ll be hosted at the PayPal campus in San Jose, California.
-Details are still coming, and I don’t know yet when my session will be.
-But you can’t beat the price, which will be little more than a nominal lunch fee.
+My session will be Saturday morning at 9:45.
+You can’t beat the price, which will be little more than a nominal lunch fee.

 Send any programmers you know in the area.
 Also managers!
 They’ll get a taste of TDD from someone who’s been practicing it since 2001.Register for SVCC